bsv-blockchain/cars-node/README.md

 ### Projects and Deployments

-- **Projects:** Each BSV Overlay Service managed by CARS Node is a “project.”
+- **Projects:** Each BSV Overlay Services deployment managed by CARS Node is a “project.”
 A project has admins, a unique UUID, a private key, and a balance.
 - **Deployments (Releases):** Each time you run `cars release now` or create a release manually, you upload an artifact (tarball) to CARS Node.
 It extracts the artifact, builds Docker images (backend and/or frontend), and then deploys them to Kubernetes using Helm.

 ### Billing and Resource Tracking